This is the "Home" page of the "Frequently Asked Questions" guide.

 What is MSpace?

 MSpace is the University of Manitoba's institutional repository dedicated to collecting, storing, preserving and making accessible digital versions of the intellectual output of UM community members.
 An institutional repository like MSpace can include items such as faculty publications; theses; learning objects; research, conference and working papers; technical reports; images; audio and video files; datasets and computer programs.
-For more information about MSpace go to https://mspace.lib.umanitoba.ca/index.jsp.
+To search or more information about MSpace go to: http://mspace.lib.umanitoba.ca/

 How do I get books and journal articles not available at UM Libraries?

-If UML does not own a book or journal that you need, our Document Delivery department can get it for you from another library.
-For more information go to http://umanitoba.ca/libraries/get_materials.shtml.
+If UM Libraries do not own a book or journal that you need, our Document Delivery service can get it for you from another library.
+For more information go to: http://umanitoba.ca/libraries/services/docdel.html

 Write and Cite